Latest Page Update: 15th June 2025

 PURCHASE

-Please select from the drop down menu the shipping area (UK, EU countries, or Rest of World*) and click 'Buy Now' for checkout through PayPal (either using your PayPal account or as a guest for payment by credit/debit cards.)
+Please select from the drop down menu the shipping area (UK, EU + European countries, or Rest of World*) and click 'Buy Now' for checkout through PayPal (either using your PayPal account or as a guest for payment by credit/debit cards.)

 Please also select in the drop down options if you wish the interface to be configured for the 6581 or 8580 SID chip, or if you wish the 6581 version with the 8580 SID Adapter included to allow the interface to use both types.